-It’s that time of year again when we start covering our fridges with beautiful family photos and if you’re scratching your head going “how do they do this?” and you feel like taking family photos is kind of like surviving being thrown into a pit of unrestrained wild animals while being asked to dress nice and stand still, you’re not alone!!
+It’s that time of year where the weather is perfect for families to get together and take some new photos!
+If you’re scratching your head going, “How do they do this?” or if you feel like taking family photos is kind of like surviving being thrown into a pit of unrestrained wild animals while being asked to dress nice and stand still, you’re not alone!!

-The great outdoors make the greatest backdrop for photos.
+The great outdoors makes the greatest backdrop for photos.
 I totally prefer outdoor photos a million times over indoor photos.
 Not only do you get the benefit of all that gorgeous natural light, but natural smiles and way happier, relaxed littles.
 There is so much to be said about little ones getting to run around and be themselves and it totally shows in the pictures!

 Some of my favorite family pictures are the ones that we literally had 10 minutes to get all the photos done.
 Everyone was much more relaxed and happy, and nobody got sick of smiling or posing or was grumpy.

-If you have littles, make sure they’re rested, fed, and happy.
+If you have littles, make sure they are rested, fed, and happy.
 Toddlers especially do best right after a nap!
-So whatever you have to do to be sure your day is structured around their naps is a great idea.
+So whatever you have to do to, making sure your day is structured around their naps is a great idea.

 Treat.
 Yo.
 Self.

 This is the one time of year that I absolutely insist that you do whatever you can afford to make yourself feel beautiful.
-That means working with whatever budget you have, whether that’s getting your nails done or carving time out to paint them yourself the night before, getting a spray tan or using a self tanner (this one is my fave!), and above all, making sure YOU have an hour built into your schedule to get ready and not feel flustered.
+That means working with whatever budget you have, whether that’s getting your nails done or carving time out to do them yourself the night before, getting a spray tan or using a self tanner (find my favorite self tanners here!), and above all, making sure YOU have an hour built into your schedule to get ready and not feel flustered.

 Overdressed always trumps underdressed.
 ALWAYS.
-Pictures just turn out so much nicer when everyone’s dressed up, and you’ll have not only a gorgeous snapshot of your people for a holiday card, but one you’ll probably want to frame and hang up in your house!
+Pictures just turn out so much nicer when everyone’s dressed up, and you’ll not only have a gorgeous snapshot of your people for a holiday card, but one you’ll probably want to frame and hang up in your house!

 Neutrals display well in any room and if you’re planning to display these photos, this is important.
 Plus, neutrals keep the focus on your people and that’s what it’s really all about, right?
 Also, in my opinion, color coordinated > matchy-matchy.

-You want somebody that is funny and happy and personable, because they’ll bring out the very best in your family!
+You want somebody that’s funny and happy and personable, because they’ll bring out the very best in your family!
 Look at other family sessions they’ve done and make sure they look like what you’re hoping to get.
 The most important thing is to make sure that you LOVE the photos they’ve taken for other people.

 Stop trying so hard!